InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/modular-code.md

     There could be requirements on tests, tools and documentation before considering a component as reusable.
     Establish standards on testing methodology, labeling of repos.
 * Eat the elephant in small bites.
 Break modularization down into baby steps, like
-  1. find internal would-be customers.
+  1. Find internal would-be customers.
 Better ask them over guessing on your own.
-  1. define decoupling scope and preferred decoupling methods,
+  1. Define decoupling scope and preferred decoupling methods.
-  1. develop automated testing protection
+  1. Develop automated testing protection.
-  1. document usage of modules.
+  1. Document usage of modules.
-  1. introduce semantic versioning
+  1. Introduce semantic versioning.
-  1. use a dependency management software such as pip, nuget, npm
+  1. Use a dependency management software such as pip, nuget, npm.
-* More information and techniques are available from the book **Working Effectively with Legacy Code** by Michael Feathers and **Refactoring: Improving the Design of Existing Code** by Martin Fowler
+* More information and techniques are available from the book **Working Effectively with Legacy Code** by Michael Feathers and **Refactoring: Improving the Design of Existing Code** by Martin Fowler.

 ## Resulting Context